kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 A network driver controls a network interface (whether hardware or software) which itself conducts network transactions between different hosts.
 The driver itself mostly uses the network subsystem within the kernel and is typically in charge of sending and receiving network packets, the driver is typically designed with a focus on packet transmission rather than focusing on individual connections.
 Unlike the aforementioned driver classes, the network does not utilise a stream and is not mapped to a filesystem node (though a unique name is still assigned), thus function calls for packet transmission are made rather than calls to read and write.

-### Build steps (192w)
+### Build steps (301w)
 C is the main language used within Linux drivers with several, if not all, driver subsystems written in C. Driver source code is stored in '.c' files, similarly to traditional programs.
 They can either be represented in a single file or across multiple interconnecting files which contribute to make a single driver.
 These files can be found alongside a 'makefile' which is used to create the executable format of the driver, in way of the '.ko' file type, which is the object code of the driver.
+If a recompiled or customised kernel is not available on the system, it is then necessary to download and install kernel headers for the specific kernel version being used this can be accomplished by running (INSERT KERNEL HEADER COMMAND) in 'apt-get' which will automatically handle installation and make the kernel header files available, typically found in (STANDARD KERNEL HEADER LOCATION).
+With this, it should be noted that the driver is specifically compiled for the given kernel version thus it should recompiled for other kernel versions as necessary.

 After running make, the executable driver is produced alongside several other files.
 With this, it is now possible for the driver to be used within the kernel.
-Several commands are available to use and interact with a driver, 'lsmod' is an example which lists all drivers and their statuses within the kernel. 'insmod' and 'rmmod' can both be utilised to link and unlink '.ko' files to the current kernel. 'dmesg' can be used to display messages from within the kernel and can act as a form of debugging when loading and running a driver.
+Several commands are available to use and interact with a driver, 'lsmod' is an example which lists all drivers and their statuses within the kernel. 'insmod' and 'rmmod' can both be utilised to link and unlink '.ko' files to the current kernel. 'dmesg' can be used to display messages from within the kernel and can act as a form of debugging when loading and running a driver. 'modprobe' can also be used to check and automatically debug code before insertion.
 Such commands form the basis of introducing, using and testing drivers within a Linux kernel and are commonly used during development.

-### 'Hello World' driver (199w)
+### 'Hello World' driver (211w)
 'Hello, World.' is the common introduction to programming in any language, this also applies to drivers.
 A simple 'Hello, World' driver can easily be created and serves to showcase key concepts of Linux drivers and how they differ to traditional programs.
-Much like C the first 'include' lines represent headers and libraries and are commonly used to call various subsystems that can be used within the driver.
+As expected in C, the first 'include' lines represent headers and libraries and are commonly used to call various subsystems that can be used within the driver.
 In this example, libraries ('linux/init' and 'linux/module') can be observed that provide core components for drivers.

 Following this is a macro function that declares the license utilised by the driver.
-This function is usually a necessity and without it, issues may be encountered regarding compilation and loading.
+This function is usually a necessity and without it, issues may be encountered regarding compilation and loading dependant on whether compilation occurs via headers or a recompiled kernel.

 Next, are the functions utilised by the driver, in this case we simply have 'hello_init' and 'hello_exit'.
-Drivers typically make use of initialiser (which carry out pre-configurations before the driver runs) and exit functions (to complete all de-allocations before unloading the driver).
+Drivers typically make use of initialiser and exit functions to carry out pre-configurations before the driver runs and complete all de-allocations before unloading the driver.
 Such functions are present within all drivers and are executed upon inserting and unloading.
 Finally, we have macro functions in the form of 'module_init' and 'module_exit' which declare the initialiser and exit functions so these can be suitably called and used.

-### Character driver (345w)
+### Character driver (358w)
 The character driver can be used to further introduce driver programming concepts.
 In this case, the 'file_operations' struct  is introduced which controls how the driver interacts with files.
-Such structures are typically used to store and declare key functions throughout several kernel subsystems.
+Such structures are typically used to store and act as a format to declare key functions throughout several kernel subsystems.
 Alongside this new struct is the introduction of driver registration.
 Driver registration refers to the process of driver software being assigned a major and minor number as well as a physical device file.
-It can also be observed that the driver utilises the filesystem 'fs' subsystem.
+It can also be observed that the driver utilises the filesystem - 'fs'- subsystem.

 Drivers are registered to a device entry file by running the following command: `sudo mknod -m 666 /dev/"DRIVER_NAME" c 240 0` .
 The first parameter '666' sets the permissions of the given file.
-Next is the intended name of the entry.
+Next is the intended name and location of the entry.
 The 'c' indicates that the driver is of the character class and finally, the major and minor number that should be used for both the device and driver.
-The '/dev/' directory is typically used to hold all device/driver entries.
-Major and minor numbers are used to associate drivers and devices.
+The '/dev/' directory is typically used to hold all device entries to be used by drivers.
+Major and minor numbers are used to associate drivers to devices.
 The major number, specifically, is used to associate entries to the driver with the minor number being used to represent the number of instances of that device.

 The file_operations struct assigns and stores new functions, written by the developer, to the typical file functions: read, write, open, close (in this case, known as 'release') allowing for customised behaviour to be assigned to such functions.
 The struct also declares the owner of these new functions.
 Within this example, new replacements have been created in the form of 'chdev_open', 'chdev_read', 'chdev_write' and 'chdev_close' which simply print a message alongside the function name when that function is called on the device file.